 Thanks for tolerating my middle-aged digressions; I’m feeling better already.
 And I promise you a slew of truly awesome vintage Datsuns to come.
 Speaking of which, I’ve barely said a thing about this Datsun; my apologies.

 It was a primitive but fundamentally rugged and cheap workhorse of the era.
 It really hadn’t changed much since its origins in 1966 as the Datsun 1000.
 RWD, the simple little A-series push-rod engine, the same old tired formula that the European FWD hatches and the Honda Civic made obsolete.
 By the early eighties, it was a rolling relic.
 Deadly boring.
 Maybe even the worst car in the world.
-But most worthy of love and a Curbside Classic.
+But most worthy of love and a genuine Curbside Classic.
+Perhaps the most genuine of all.